 October 15: Roger Dilmore and Bob Davenport will lead a discussion on becoming a sanctuary church.

 October 22: Ed Hayes from Cayuga Centers will talk about the services they provide to undocumented immigrant children.

 October 29: Daryl Files will return to provide us with more information about Interfaith Works’ refugee resettlement program.

 November 5: All Saints’ Day.
 No Forum.

-November 12: Ted O’Hara will share the experiences of farmers with immigrant farm workers.
+November 12: We will hear about the experiences of farmers with immigrant farm workers.

 The Westminster Book Group will meet at 7pm on the third Thursday of April, May, and June 2017 in the Social Room.
 It has chosen the following books so you can read ahead during long winter nights, and then join the discussions in a few months.

 April’s meeting will be led by Donna Hunt and the book is The Longest Road by Philip Caputo.
 The publisher, Henry Holt & Co, describes the book this way, “ One of America’s most respected writers takes an epic journey across America, Airstream in tow, and asks everyday Americans what unites and divides a country as endlessly diverse as it is large

 The May book is A Man Called Ove by Fredrik Backman, with discussion led by Sylvia Wasserman.
 In this bestselling and quirky debut novel from Sweden, a grumpy yet loveable man finds his solitary world turned on its head when a boisterous young family moves in next door.

 June’s meeting will be led by Sue Ahner and the book is Christ Stopped at Eboli by Carlo Levi.
 First published in 1947, this book is a memoir of Levy’s exile in Southern Italy during the rise of fascism in 1935, depicting his interaction with the peasants and reaction to his restrictions on movement.